DazWilkin/particle-exporter/README.md

 # Golang-based Prometheus Exporter for Particle

 Scratching a curiosity over a glass of wine this evening...
 This is a Prometheus Exporter for Particle.
 When given your access token, it will query Particle's service, enumerate your devices and the devices' diagnostics.
-It will then render these using Prometheus' Metrics Exposition format on an endpoint (`http://localhost:9999/metrics` by default) that can be configured as scrape endpoint for a Prometheus server.
+It will then render these using Prometheus' Metrics Exposition format on an endpoint (`http://localhost:9375/metrics` by default) that can be configured as scrape endpoint for a Prometheus server.
 Then, the limit is your imagination.
 Then you could graph the results in Grafana...

 ## Caveats

 This is a couple of hour's work!
 It is very rough.
 It works.

+I realized after writing it that I should have used the Prometheus Golang client library; that's one FR ()

 It only enumerates `/devices` and `/diagnostics/${DEVICE}`.

 It should be straightforward to continue to extend to other Particle APIs.
 There's much refactoring that needs to be done!

 Feedback always welcome.